CHRO vs HR Director: Dubai People Leadership Compared

 Board-level people strategy.
 They're presenting to your board, making the case for talent investments, explaining how people decisions impact the bottom line.

-Organisational design.
-When you're scaling from 50 to 200 people, someone needs to design how the organisation should be structured.
+Organizational design.
+When you're scaling from 50 to 200 people, someone needs to design how the organization should be structured.
 That's CHRO territory.

 Executive compensation strategy.
 Developing equitable pay structures, fair benefits, bonuses, and other forms of compensation are among the CHRO's critical responsibilities.